mees-van-wel/hexa-center-website/src/routes/guide/system/tipsandtricks/index.md

 ## 7. General features: Automatic saving

-Automatic saving is a feature that allows certain forms to automatically save as soon as no further changes are made.
+Automatic saving is a feature that allows **certain forms** to automatically save as soon as **no further changes are made**.

-Not all forms support this feature.
+**Not all** forms support this feature.
 In forms where this feature is enabled the save button is replaced by the `Save status icon`.
 This icon shows the current saving status of the form you're currently editing.

 ![Example of saved icon](/images/guide/tipsandtricks-example-of-saved-icon.JPG "Example of saved icon")